KHanghoj/popgenteach/exercise1.md

 - Number of populations: 10
 - Number of generations: 100

+Number of populations can be seen as number of simulations.

 This way we reduce the mechanisms (e.g. selection, mutation, migration) that can impact allele frequency changes to genetic drift, and how the latter behaves with different population sizes.

 ## Questions ##